Wang Jun (Pengzu): Capture by Shi Le

-With the petition, Wang Jun was ready to accept Shi Le into his ranks.
-Before arriving at Jicheng, Shi Le killed You Tong's brother You Lun (游綸) when passing at Bairen (柏人; in present-day Xingtai, Hebei) to prevent the plan from leaking.
-Shi Le also sent a letter to Liu Kun, asking permission to attack Wang Jun, which Liu Kun allowed.
-As Shi Le drew closer, Wang Jun's generals and advisers insisted he immediately attack Shi Le, but Wang Jun scolded them and threatened to execute anyone who disobeyed him.
-Once he arrived, Wang Jun ordered the gatekeepers to let him in.
-Shi Le flooded the city with cattle and sheep seemingly as offerings to Wang Jun, but his true intention was to block the exits so that Wang Jun could not escape.
-Wang Jun began to panic when he realized this, but it was too late.
-Shi Le entered the city, where he let loose his soldiers and sacked the place.
+When spring arrived, Wang Jun was ready to accept Shi Le into his ranks.
+As he drew closer, Wang Jun's generals and advisers insisted he attack Shi Le, but Wang Jun threatened to execute anyone who disobeyed him.
+Once he arrived, the gatekeepers allowed Shi Le in, and he flooded the city with cattle and sheep seemingly as offerings to Wang Jun.
+However, his true intention was to block the streets and alleys for Wang Jun's soldiers.
+Wang Jun began to panic when he realized what was being done.
+Shi Le then entered the city, where he let loose his soldiers and sacked the place.

 Wang Jun retreated to his chambers but was eventually arrested along with his wife by Shi Le's men.
 When brought face to face with Shi Le, Wang Jun scolded him and accused him of being treacherous.
-Shi Le responded by chastising Wang Jun for his disloyalty to the Jin imperial family and ignoring the plea of his subjects.
+Shi Le responded by chastising Wang Jun for his disloyalty to the Jin imperial family and ignoring the suffering of his subjects.
 Shi Le even stated that Wang Jun had abundant food in his granary but refused to distribute it to those affected by natural disasters.